rjekker/i3-battery-popup/README.md

 If you have `wish` installed this script will show you a popup window.
 To get wish, you probably need to install `tk` on your Linux distribution.

+To make the popup sticky so it shows everywhere, add this to your i3 config:

+`for_window [title="Battery Warning"] sticky enable`

 ## Options

 - `-L` sets the percentage at which the first popup shows.
 Default is 10